forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW: (Beta) Specify that you want to run only relevant Apex tests when you deploy metadata to your org with the new `RunRelevantTests` value of the `--test-level` flag of the `project deploy start|validate` and `project delete source` commands .
-Examples of relevant tests include:
+* NEW: (Beta) Specify that you want to run only relevant Apex tests when you deploy metadata to your org with the new `RunRelevantTests` value of the `--test-level` flag of the `project deploy start|validate` and `project delete source` commands.
+Salesforce automatically identifies the relevant tests based on an analysis of the deployment payload and the payload dependencies.
+For fine-grained control, you can also annotate test classes so that they always run in certain conditions.
+See [@IsTest Annotation](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_isTest.htm) in the _Apex Developer Guide_.

-    * New or modified tests that are part of the deployment.
-    * Specific tests for new or modified Apex classes or triggers that are part of the deployment.
-    * Tests that directly or indirectly reference new or modified Apex classes or triggers that are part of the deployment.
-    * Tests that are marked critical, which always run.

     **NOTE**: This feature is available only for Spring '26 orgs (API version 66.0).